bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 media library however, once this initial indexing was complete the system ran smoothly.

+I would suggest waiting until miniDLNA has compiled it's initial cache and index before trying to access it from a remote media player.

 ### miniDLNA status webpage
 The miniDLNA server provides a brief status webpage accesible via the Seagate Central's ip address on port 8200.
 For example

     http://192.0.2.99:8200/

+This page is useful in that it indicates if miniDLNA is still in the process of building it's cache.
+It also shows useful statistics about what types of media it has cataloged and what devices are connected to it.